snyk/cli/README.md

 The package argument is optional.
 If no package is given, Snyk will run the command against the current working directory allowing you test you non-public applications.

 Run `snyk --help` to get a quick overview of all commands.

 ## Integrating Snyk into your dev workflow

-To continuously avoid known vulnerabilities in your dependencies, integrate Snyk into your continuous integration (a.k.a. build) system.
+To continuously avoid known vulnerabilities in your dependencies, integrate Snyk into your continuous integration (CI, a.k.a. build) system.
 Here are the steps required to to so:

-1. Add `snyk` to your project's dependencies (`npm install -S snyk`), and commit the modified `package.json` file.
+1. Install the Snyk utility using `npm install -g snyk`.
-2. Ensure the `.snyk` file you generated was added to your source control (`git add .snyk`).
+2. Run `snyk wizard` in the directory of your project following the prompts which will also generate a `.snyk` policy file.
-3. After the `npm install` steps in your CI, run [`snyk protect`](#protect) to apply any necessary patches.
+3. Ensure the `.snyk` file you generated was added to your source control (`git add .snyk`).
-4. Run [`snyk test`](#test) to identify on any known vulnerabilities not already ignored or patched.
-If such vulnerabilities were found, [`snyk test`](#test) will return a non-zero value to fail the test.
+4. If you selected to, Snyk will include `snyk test` as part of your `npm test` command, so if there are new vulnerabilities in the future, your CI will fail protecting you from introducing vulnerabilities to production.

 ## Badge